-GRI Topic-s GRI Topic-specific Disclosures: 305 Emissions 305-1 Direct GHG emissions (Scope 1) The base year for this reporting is 2015.
+GRI Topic- GRI Topic-specific Disclosures: 305 Emissions 305-1 Direct GHG emissions (Scope 1) The base year for this reporting is 2015.
 2025 was chosen as the new target year, with 2015 as the base year providing a longer-term focus on the expenditure of capital and operating expenses to help reach the targets.
 This allows us to be aligned with the Science Based Targets Initiative's suggestion for target years and baseline start periods.
 We use the operational control method for defining the reporting scope for sites.
 [II: TCFD Material: State Street Greenhouse Gas (GHG) Emissions] 305-2 Energy-based indirect GHG emissions (Scope 2) The base year for this reporting is 2015.
 2025 was chosen as the new target year, with 2015 as the base year providing a longer-term focus on the expenditure of capital and operating expenses to help reach the targets.
 This allowed us to be aligned with the Science Based Targets Initiative's suggestion for target years and baseline start periods.
 We use the operational control method for defining the reporting scope for sites.
-[II: TCFD Material: State Street Greenhouse Gas (GHG) Emissions] 305-3 Other indirect GHG emissions (Scope 3) [II: TCFD Material: State Street Greenhouse Gas (GHG) Emissions] 305-3 Reduction of GHG emissions [II: TCFD Material: State Street Greenhouse Gas (GHG) Emissions] GRI Topic-sp pecific Disclosures: 306 Effl uents and Waste 306-2 Waste by type and disposal method Waste disposal types have been provided by the waste disposal contractor.
+[II: TCFD Material: State Street Greenhouse Gas (GHG) Emissions] 305-3 Other indirect GHG emissions (Scope 3) [II: TCFD Material: State Street Greenhouse Gas (GHG) Emissions] 305-3 Reduction of GHG emissions [II: TCFD Material: State Street Greenhouse Gas (GHG) Emissions] GRI Topic-s pecific Disclosures: 306 Effl uents and Waste 306-2 Waste by type and disposal method Waste disposal types have been provided by the waste disposal contractor.
 The breakdown of the total waste stream is: Non-hazardous waste disposal: 4,561 US tons Hazardous waste disposal: 292 US tons Non-hazardous waste is either recycled or landfilled.
 All hazardous waste is disposed of in permitted disposal facilities.
-[II: TCFD Material: State Street Water Consumption and Waste Generation]

-Material Topic: Environmental, Social and Governance (ESG) Products and Services

-The State Street material topic "ESG Products and Services" includes the GRI topics "Product Portfolio" and "Active Ownership" from the Financial Services Sector Supplement (FSS).
-Based on our materiality index, the GRI Indicator "201-2 Financial Implications of Climate Change" is also covered by this topic.
-Please refer to the Management Approach for "Economic Performance."
+[II: TCFD Material: State Street Water Consumption and Waste Generation] Material To pic: Environmental, Social a nd Governance (ESG) Products and Services "Active Own GRI Indicato ership" from the Financial S oducts and Services" includes the GRI topics "Product Portfolio" and ervices Sector Supplement (FSS).
+Based on our materiality index, the ons of Climate Change" is also covered by this topic.
+Please refer to the Performance."